This post may contain affiliate links. Read the full disclosure here.

-As someone who has a blog and is trying to grow it along with trying to grow multiple social media platforms, this is extremely hard!
-It is also one of the most important habits to develop and I have to remind myself everyday…do not play on your computer or phone when you are around your baby!
+As someone who has a blog and is trying to grow it along with trying to grow multiple social media platforms, this is extremely hard.
+It is also one of the most important habits to develop and I have to remind myself every day, “Do not go your computer or phone when you are around your baby.”

 It’s so easy to get caught up in your device and completely lose track of what’s going on around you or what your baby is doing or needs from you.
 Not to mention, babies are copycats and sponges.
 They want to play with what you are “playing” with and they’re constantly learning from you.
 I think teaching your baby to have their eyes constantly plastered to a tiny screen is not really the best lesson.

-I’ll be the first to admit, this is really hard!
+I’ll be the first to admit, that this is really hard.
 Especially in the technological world we live in.
-Which is why it is all the more important to make it a habit.
-Put your device away when you’re with your baby and wait until they are with someone else or sleeping to do what you need to do…at least as often as you can.
+This is why it is all the more important to make it a habit.
+Put your device away when you’re with your baby and wait until they are with someone else or sleeping to do what you need to do, at least as often as you can.

 I mean this in every way possible.
 As a new mom, trying to do her best, you need to get in the habit of giving yourself a break.
 Sleep when you can.
 Relax when you can.
 Forgive yourself when you make mistakes.
 Be nice to yourself!
 New mothers live in a world of stress, exhaustion, excitement, worry, and bliss all mixed together.
 You are flooded with so many emotions and changing hormones.
 It can be very easy to burn out fast.

-Develop the habit of every so often just stopping everything.
+Develop the habit every so often to just stop everything.
 Let go of whatever concerns you have at the moment and just take a deep breath.
 Or a nap.
 Or a bath.
 And give yourself a break!

 I think this is a great habit for all new moms to develop.
 They always say, “You have to help yourself before you can help others.”
 Well, in order for you to be the best mommy to your baby you have to be fed.
 Nobody likes a hangry mommy!

 I have what I like to call Unmade Bed Anxiety.
-If I don’t make my bed my brain will not work and my life will feel like a complete mess.
+If I don’t make the bed my brain will not work and my life will feel like a complete mess.
 As a new mom, my thoughts were even more scattered.
 So making my bed became that much more important to my sanity.
-Every morning I wake up and immediately put Lily in her boppy on the ground and make my bed!
+Every morning I wake up and immediately put Lily in her bouncer and make my bed!

-There’s nothing like a nice dose of fresh air and sunshine!
-I don’t think I am alone in the New Mommy Homebody Club.
+There’s nothing like a nice dose of fresh air and sunshine.
+I don’t think I am alone in the “new mommy homebody” club.
 Leaving the house is much harder with a new baby.
 Not to mention extreme exhaustion is not a great motivator to get ready and out of the house.
-Which means new mommies may spend a bit too much time inside their house.
+This means new mommies may spend a bit too much time inside their house.

 This is not easy.
-Especially if you wait for your baby to go to bed before you tackle your to-do list or catch up on your DVR.
-But since you no longer have the luxury of a solid night’s sleep, going to bed early can really help with the New Mommy Zombie phase.
+Especially if you wait for your baby to go to bed before you tackle your to-do list or catch up on your favorite shows.
+But since you no longer have the luxury of a solid night’s sleep, going to bed early can really help with the new mommy zombie phase.

 In the beginning, accepting help made me feel like a failure.
 Now I welcome it!
 There will be plenty of times when you have to do things on your own.
 When assistance is offered, you should take advantage of the opportunity any chance you get.

 Sometimes it can seem like there are a million things going on and the days just fly by.
 And I have one kid.
-I can’t imagine how crazy multiple kids would be!
+I can’t imagine how crazy multiple kids would be.
 So I like to make sure that every day, at some point in the day, I stop everything else and just cuddle my baby girl.
 Yes, I hold her most of the day.
 But it’s an absent-minded, multi-tasking, kind of affection.
-And my baby deserves more!
+And my baby deserves better than that.

 When you have a baby, especially in the first few months, your world will revolve around them.
 You don’t really have the time or energy to do things just for the sake of doing them.

 One way to make sure that doesn’t happen is to find a way to be creative every day.
-Some way to stretch your mind and pull you out of your everyday mundanity.
+Some way to stretch your mind and pull it out of the everyday mundane.
 Depending on what your passions and strengths are being creative can mean many things.
 Are you an artist?
 Draw or paint a picture!
 Do you love crafts?
 Get on Pinterest and make something fun!
-For me, I love graphic design, photography, and writing.
+Me, I love graphic design, photography, and writing.
 So this blog has been the best way for me to be creative every day.

 For example, one night Lily pooped everywhere (which she has done every day since I have brought her home!)
 It was like 3 am and I was exhausted.
 So 10 minutes later I had cleaned up all the poo and was about to put her diaper on and she projectile vomited everywhere.
 I quickly fumbled to save what was left of my clean bed and as I do that…she pees.
 And it shoots out everywhere.
 It was just one thing after another, I was so very tired, and I just wanted to go back to bed!